 The following information is presented for educational purposes only.
 Medical Marijuana Inc. provides this information to provide an understanding of the potential applications of cannabidiol.
 Links to third party websites do not constitute an endorsement of these organizations by Medical Marijuana Inc. and none should be inferred.

 Autonomic dysfunction refers to a collection of diseases that develop when nerves that control involuntary bodily functions are damaged.
-Studies suggest that cannabis’ neuroprotective and antioxidant effects, as well as its ability to interact with the body’s endocannabinoid system, could be beneficial for treating and preventing the progress of autonomic dysfunction.
+Studies suggest that cannabis’ neuroprotective and antioxidant effects, as well as its ability to interact with the body’s endocannabinoid system, may be beneficial for treating and preventing the progress of some types of autonomic dysfunction.

 Overview of Autonomic Dysfunction